vonHartz/project_template/README.md

 ## Project Structure

 ```
-├── datasets/                       <<  Raw and processed datasets
+├── data/                           <<  Raw and processed data
 │   └── <DATASET>/                  <<  Each dataset gets its own directory
 │
 ├── [project_name]/                 <<  Main code of the project